-The Master of Business Administration program offered in Grand Rapids is an outreach of our Duluth-based program.
+The Master of Business Administration program will offer a one-time cohort starting in Grand Rapids on Thursday, March 20, 2014.
+This is an outreach of our Duluth-based program.
 The format is a blend of evening (Grand Rapids/Duluth) and online classes.

 The MBA program focuses on the hard business skills necessary to operate a business.
 We will also offer our Master of Arts in Management program, which focuses on teaching students essential behavioral-management skills necessary to get the most out of employees and guide organizational change from within.